lijqhs/leetcode/notes/readme.md

 *Now, how to get the middle side elements of each array effieciently?*

 **Binary search**.
 For `nums1`, we already know where `5` is and what we need to do is to find the *floor* element of `median2` in `nums1`.
 Vice versa, get the *ceiling* elemnt of `median1` in `nums2`.
-This operation might have time complexity of O(log(mn)).
+Use binary search to do this, which might totally have time complexity of O(log(mn)) in this case.

-Furtherly, we actually don't need to concat left part arrays, only their length matters.
-So calculation of this problem (A) simply reduce to find the particular element in the middle part of arrays:
+Furthermore, we actually don't need to concat left part arrays, only their length matters.
+So calculation of this problem (A) simply reduces to find the particular element in the middle part of arrays:

 ```python
 m = (len - 1) / 2